contentstack/gatsby-starter-contentstack-internationalization/README.md

 [![Contentstack](https://camo.githubusercontent.com/d24f513afa94a4a762533d54a0f590300dbd0413/68747470733a2f2f7777772e636f6e74656e74737461636b2e636f6d2f646f63732f7374617469632f696d616765732f636f6e74656e74737461636b2e706e67)](https://www.contentstack.com/)

-# Create a marketing website using Gatsby
+# Build a Multilingual Website using Gatsby and Contentstack

 About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-About this project: Create professional marketing-themed website using Gatsby.
+About this project: Gatsby is a blazingly fast, static site generator.
+This multilingual website is built using the contentstack-gatsby plugin and Contentstack.
+It uses Contentstack to store and deliver the content of the website.

 <img src='https://github.com/contentstack/gatsby-starter-contentstack-internationalization/blob/master/data/readme-assets/home-page-screenshot.png?raw=true' width='650'/>
 <img src='https://github.com/contentstack/gatsby-starter-contentstack-internationalization/raw/master/data/readme-assets/home-page-screenshot.png?raw=true' width='650'/>